mezla/cs162-project1/pintos/design/project1.md

    * positive nice, to the maximum of 20, decreases the priority of a thread and causes it to give up some CPU time it would otherwise receive.
    * a negative nice, to the minimum of -20, tends to take away CPU time from other threads.
    * The initial thread starts with a nice value of zero.
    * Thread priority is calculated initially at thread initialization.
-It is also recalculated once every fourth clock tick.
+It is also **recalculated once every fourth clock tick** .
    * Calculate priority: **priority=PRI_MAX-(recent_cpu/4)-(nice*2)**
+   * Once per second(timer_ticks() % TIMER_FREQ == 0) the value of recent_cpu is recalculated for every thread(whether running, ready, or blocked).

 **Data structure**
+   * Multi level feedback queues: ready_lists[PRI_MAX+1], static array in thread.c
+   * System load average: load_avg, static double in thread.c
+   * Recent CPU value: recent_cpu, double member in struct thread defined in thread.h
+   * Ready threads number: the  number of threads that are either running or ready to run at time of update (not including the idle thread).

 **Interface**
-   * *set_priority*: calculate priority
+   * *set_priority*: do nothing since threads no longer directly control their own priorities when advanced scheduler enabled.

    * *int thread_get_nice (void)*: Returns the current thread's nice value.

-   * *void thread_set_nice (int new_nice)*: Sets the current thread's nice value to new nice and recalculates the thread's priority based on the new value.
+   * *void thread_set_nice (int new_nice)*:
+      - Sets the current thread's nice value to new nice.
+      - Recalculates the thread's priority based on the new value.
+      - If the running thread no longer has the highest priority, yields.

    * *int thread_get_recent_cpu(void)*: Returns 100 times the current thread's recent_cpu value, rounded to the nearest integer.